bkryza/clang-uml/docs/comment_decorators.md

 The optional `:<diagram_name>` suffix will apply this decorator only to a specific diagram.

-Currently the following decorators are supported.
+Currently, the following decorators are supported.

 ## `note`